Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Setting Your Beagle Puppy Up for Success

-You therefore, want a good enzyme cleaner, a black light before then, along with other essentials such as a crate, a leash and some tasty treats.
+You therefore want a good enzyme cleaner, a black light before then, along with other essentials such as a crate, a leash, and some tasty treats.

 Choose the Right Crate

-Many new puppy owners make the mistake of buying a crate that is too large thinking more freedom for the pup to move around, but this can be a costly mistake.
-You see, when the breeder dedicated an area for the puppy to pee/poop and an area to sleep, eat, drink, play, he or she was introducing the puppy to the basic concept of using a crate or other enclosure for potty training purposes.
+Many new puppy owners make the mistake of buying a crate that is too large thinking there's more freedom for the pup to move around, but this can be a costly mistake.
+You see, when the breeder dedicated an area for the puppy to pee/poop and an area to sleep, eat, drink, and play, he or she was introducing the puppy to the basic concept of using a crate or other enclosure for potty training purposes.

 This practice relies on a puppy's instincts—reminiscent of the days when pups were raised in the wild in maternity dens, special underground burrows that kept mother and pups out of harm's way.
 Initially, when the pups are helpless, mother dogs instinctively ingest their waste so that its smell will not attract predators and to maintain hygiene.

-Then, later on, the pups start using less and less the den (other than for sleeping), and instead, start using special rendezvous areas which are similar to open-air kindergartens.
+Then, later on, the pups start using less and less of the den (other than for sleeping), and instead, start using special rendezvous areas which are similar to open-air kindergartens.
 Constantly peeing and pooping in the place in their snug dens would have been maladaptive.

 Pups, therefore, should instinctively not soil their sleeping areas, and therefore, should try their best to avoid soiling in the crate (as long as they aren't kept there for too long!).

 To help pups retain this instinct, it helps to choose a crate that is not too big, as this may cause the pup to comfortably sleep in one corner and pee/poop in the opposite one.
-Instead, a crate should be snug enough so that the pup will instinctively try to hold it (so to not soil his sleeping area), but not so snug that the puppy cannot stand up, lie down stretch out or turn around.
+Instead, a crate should be snug enough so that the pup will instinctively try to hold it (so as to not soil their sleeping area), but not so snug that the puppy cannot stand up, lie down stretch out or turn around.
 When in doubt, ask an educated store clerk to help you out.